lddubeau/saxes/README.md

 `error` - Indication that something bad happened.
 The error will be hanging out on `parser.error`, and must be deleted before parsing can continue.
 By listening to this event, you can keep an eye on that kind of stuff.
-Note: this happens *much* more in strict mode.
 Argument: instance of `Error`.

 `text` - Text node.
 Argument: string of text.